Gordon999/Pico_Calculator/README.md

 Press =

 To clear a number, in case of an error, press . for > 1 second and release.

-To clear the screen press . for > 3 seconds and release
+To clear the screen press . for > 3 seconds and release.

 To carry out a maths function, eg log10(1.234):
 Press 1.234
 Press and hold 2 for > 1 second and release the result will be shown 0.09131514

 To clear press . for > 1 second and release or you can do further calculations on the result